linode/docs/docs/platform/object-storage/bucket-versioning/index.md

 {{< note >}}
 If your bucket has complex directory hierarchies or if it contains more than a few objects and object versions, you should use [lifecycle policies](/docs/platform/object-storage/lifecycle-policies/#enable-a-lifecycle-policy) to delete unwanted versions of your objects.

-You may also consider writing a [utility script](https://gist.github.com/wknapik/191619bfa650b8572115cd07197f3baf) that uses the aws cli to iterate over and delete all of a bucket's objects, versions, and delete markers.
+You may also consider writing a [utility script](https://gist.github.com/wknapik/191619bfa650b8572115cd07197f3baf) that uses the AWS CLI to iterate over and delete all of a bucket's objects, versions, and delete markers.
 {{</ note >}}

 1. Viewing all of your buckets, double-click on the bucket whose objects you'd like to delete.